rustworkshop/rustworkshop.co/_posts/2023-10-27-choosing-a-rust-web-framework.md

 Particularly with bootstrapping on a budget we can iterate our way to fancier things, starting with simpler server-side html rendering ("SSR") and then graduating to complex systems as needs and resources dictate.

-There's some fundamental needs of web development that need to be kept in mind when choosing a system, and some of the choices you make up front can make it very hard to meet some of these needs as they become important for you later without a serious rewrite, so bear these in mind:
+There are some fundamental needs of web development that need to be kept in mind when choosing a system, and some of the choices you make up front can make it very hard to meet some of these needs as they become important for you later without a serious rewrite, so bear these in mind:

 1. Search engines - client-rendered html is often invisible to search engines which can be a massive problem, hence the rise of "isomorphic" and "hydration" approaches that, while complicated, allow the best of client and server worlds
 2. Dynamic, responsive user experiences - full server page rendering is easier to get started, but inevitably less responsive to the user than SPA designs that can minimize server round-trips and complete page re-renders.
 You can sprinkle a little ajax magic to selected parts of a server-rendered page, but a fully responsive web application is impossible to achieve with full page server rendering as a base without a major rewrite.
 Consider the balance of engineering cost and user experience, and the desired long term shape of your web site or web application.